132nd-vWing/OPEH-Brief/README.md

 Jordan is taking steps to increase its military readiness along the Western part of the Jordanian-Syrian border as some cells of ISIS and AL-QAEDA that are still active might try to make use of the escalating situation and try to either relocate into Jordan or attack Jordanian villages or assets near the border.

 ### Turkey
-Turkey has announced it would remain neutral in the evolving conflict and do not approve the use of their respective airspaces for combat activities but only for humanitarian support as needed.
+Turkey has announced it would remain neutral in the evolving conflict and do not approve the use of its airspaces for combat activities but only for humanitarian support as needed.

 ### Cyprus
-Cyprus has announced it would remain neutral in the evolving conflict and do not approve the use of their respective airspaces for combat activities but only for humanitarian support as needed.
+Cyprus has announced it would remain neutral in the evolving conflict and do not approve the use of its airspaces for combat activities but only for humanitarian support as needed.

 ## ALLIED GROUND FORCE